Permafrost/Tundra/README.md

 * #### tundra.document:substitute

-  Attempts variable substitution on each string value in the given IData document by replacing all occurrences of substrings matching "%key%" with the associated (optionally scoped) value.
+  Attempts variable substitution on each string value in the given IData document by replacing all occurrences of substrings matching `%key%` with the associated (optionally scoped) value.

   Optionally replaces null or non-existent values with the given default